David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Dec.
 22, 1947:** The main body of French forces withdrew from Viet Bac; the enemy's offensive campaign had completely failed.
 *   **Jan.
 25, 1948:** The government issued a decree establishing Inter-zones to unify the command of the resistance.
 *   **Jun.
 11, 1948:** President Ho Chi Minh issued an appeal for patriotic emulation.
+*   **1949:** France officially incorporated Phu Quoc and the islands in the southern part of the Gulf of Thailand into Vietnam.
 *   **Jan.
 20, 1949:** The Lao Issara Army (precursor to the Lao People's Army) was founded.
 *   **Mar.
 8, 1949:** The Élysée Accords were signed between French President Vincent Auriol and former emperor Bao Dai, establishing the "State of Vietnam" within the French Union.
 *   **Aug.
 28, 1949:** The 308th Division (the Pioneer Division), the first main-force division of the Vietnam People's Army, was established.